Table of Contents

 To clean the equipment and dye the fabric, hazardous chemicals are frequently used in the textile industry.
 Both the environment and human health can be harmed by these pollutants.

 Overall, the production of textiles and clothes has a major negative influence on the environment.
 Water and energy are both extensively used in the production of textiles and garments.
 The manufacture of textiles and garments harms the environment.
-The manufacture of textiles and apparel does have an effect on the environment, but there are ways to lessen it.
+The manufacture of textiles and apparel does affect the environment, but there are ways to lessen it.
 The producer of textiles and clothes must pay attention to the environment’s effects and produce their goods in a way that keeps the environment safe.